jpopBedrock/BNR-blog-composable-solutions2/readme.md

 ## Stencil

 [Stencil](https://stenciljs.com/docs/introduction) is a compiler for Web Components / Custom Elements.
+Stencil can be used to create a component library or an application.
+This starter repository is a Stencil application.

-[Custom Elements Everywhere](https://custom-elements-everywhere.com/) is a website that tests and documents the interoperability of Custom Elements with other web frameworks.
+The interoperability of Custom Elements with other web frameworks is documented and tested on [Custom Elements Everywhere](https://custom-elements-everywhere.com/).

 ## Local Shared Module